arnabdey73/arnabdey73.github.io/README.md

 # Personal Portfolio

 Welcome to my personal portfolio repository!
 This project showcases my work, certifications, and contact information.
-It is built using Jekyll and Tailwind CSS.
+It is built using Jekyll and Tailwind CSS and has been optimized for performance.

 ## Features